K7604/test/README.md

 > It is also done on both a VM and an app engine

+# The Python Portion

 > Python appengine https://diesal-skyline-251014.appspot.com/ click the
 generate button to generate a number

 > Python VM address http://35.193.134.15/  click the generate button to generate a number

+# The Java Protion